numpy/numpy/doc/neps/nep-0056-array-api-main-namespace.rst

 consider the last two axes as matrices).
 As a result, NumPy should become more rather than less consistent.

-We'll note that one remaining incompatibility will be that NumPy is returning array scalars rather than 0-D arrays in most cases where the standard, and other array libraries, return 0-D arrays (e.g., indexing and reductions).
-There have been multiple discussions over the past year about the feasibility of removing array scalars from NumPy, or at least no longer returning them by default.
-However, this would be a large effort with some uncertainty about technical risks and impact of the change, and no one has taken it on.
-Given that array scalars implement a mostly array-compatible interface, this doesn't seem like the highest-prio item regarding array API standard compatibility.

 Here are what we see as the main expected benefits and costs of the complete set of proposed changes: